Pin Swapping and Gate Swapping in Your PCB Layout to Clean Up Your Rat Nest

 The trend towards system-on-a-chip devices has increased the use of FPGAs.
 Using FPGA technology allows designers to implement nearly any logic-based functionality in their device.
 Rather than designing a system with hundreds or even thousands of logic ICs, FPGAs provide the same design freedom in a single IC.
 The challenge to integrating an FPGA on your PCB successfully is in routing your power, ground, configuration, clock, and user I/O signals properly.

 Connecting the right traces to an FPGA on a PCB can be a difficult task.
 On the FPGA side, the pins are assigned to the hardware description language signals that form the logic implemented in the FPGA.
 The pins have to be connected to the proper net that will connect it to other components on the PCB.
-Current devices can have over 1500 pins, and performing pin swaps manually can be time-consuming and is prone to mistakes.
+Current devices can have over 1500 pins, and performing a pin swap manually can be time-consuming and is prone to mistakes.

 A 169-pin integrated circuit

-Certain FPGA pins cannot be swapped without also swapping other components on the PCB.
+Certain FPGA pins cannot be swapped without also swapping other components on the circuit board.
 For example, ground and I/O pins, power and I/O pins, or power and ground pins should not be swapped with each other.
-If you do make these swaps in your layout, redesigns will be required on other of the board.
+If you do make these swaps in your layout, redesigns will be required on other of the circuit board.
 Thankfully, a good piece of design software with built-in rules checks can prevent this mistake.

 I/O pins within a group, however, can be swapped with each other, and this may help clean up your PCB design.
 Be careful before you start swapping I/O pins willy-nilly.
 Some pins may be part of a differential pair, and these should only be swapped with another differential pair.
 While some pins have the capability to be bidirectional, they may be configured as solely input or output on the schematic.
 Input pins should not be swapped with output pins and vice versa.